Gail Tatiana Tellez

 But the best thing about living in Lithuania is the nature.

 Here, even though I’m in the city I can just walk a little bit and be amongst lots of trees.
 It’s like being in the forest, like somewhere in the woods, there are so many trees.
 In Costa Rica, you have big cities with no trees at all.
 So you need to go to the mountains to see trees, to feel this environment of the forest.
 Here you can walk two blocks and see so many trees.
 I love that.
-I remember when I first moved here it was like it’s so good because I feel like I live in the countryside but at the same time in the city.
+I remember when I first moved to Lithuania it was like it’s so good because I feel like I live in the countryside but at the same time in the city.

 The interview was conducted in May 2023.